Assistant Director & Editor-in-Chief

 You can meet Ilene at these conferences: American Sociological Association, American Society for Criminology, American Political Science Association, National Women’s Studies Association, Eastern Sociological Society.

 Religion, Psychology and Anthropology

 Jennifer Hammer, NYU Press's Religion, Anthropology, and Psychology editor, joined New York University Press in 1992 as an intern directly out of college.
+She became assistant to the director, then editorial assistant, and has continued her trajectory within the acquisitions editorial department over the past two decades.
+She is now Senior Editor.
 Her BA is from Wesleyan University (Middletown, CT) in Philosophy (Phi Beta Kappa).
-While working at the Press she earned her Masters in gender studies and feminist theory at The New School for Social Research.
+While working at the Press she earned her Master’s in gender studies and feminist theory at The New School for Social Research.

 Religion, Race, and Ethnicity